Niair/Power-BI-Sales-Performance-Dashboard/README.md

+Here's your enhanced YouTube video description with a dedicated **Video Content** section that clearly outlines what you'll be showing in the demo:

+---

 # **Power BI Sales Performance Dashboard**

 📊 **Project Overview**
 An interactive sales analytics dashboard powered by **AdventureWorks Data Warehouse**, designed to track individual and team performance across regions, products, and time periods.
 Features drill-down capabilities, YoY growth analysis, and product/region performance insights to drive data-driven sales strategies.

+---

+### **What You'll See in the Video Demo**
+🎥 **In this walkthrough, I'll show you:**
+1️⃣ **Dashboard Overview**:
+   - How the main dashboard filters work (Year, Region, Salesperson).
+   - Key metrics like Lifetime Sales, YoY Growth %, and Top Products.

+2️⃣ **Drill-Down Demonstration**:
+   - Clicking into *Rachel Valdez*’s profile to explore her 815% YoY growth.
+   - Analyzing her top-selling products (Bikes: $1.38M) and regional performance (Germany).

+3️⃣ **Technical Backend**:
+   - A quick peek at the **Star Schema** data model in Power BI.
+   - How DAX formulas (like `YoY%`) calculate critical metrics.

+4️⃣ **Interactive Features**:
+   - Using slicers to compare 2023 vs. 2022 sales.
+   - Hover effects and tooltips for deeper insights.

+🔗 **GitHub Repository**: [Insert Your Link Here] *(For PBIX file, DAX scripts, or documentation)*

 ---